 Information pertinent to national security may be set out in a classified annex to the EIS, rather than in the EIS itself.
-Including classified information in an annex would allow for information to
+Including classified information in an annex would allow for information to be read by a government official who would

 112 Laine v.
 Weinberger, 541 F. Supp.
 599, 604 (C.D.
 Cal.
-1982) (stating that application of the ruling in Catholic Action would not allow the court to consider the challenge because District Courts are not the proper forum for resolving such sensitive issues).
+1982) (stating that application of the ruling in Catholic Action would not allow the court to consider the challenge because District Courts are not the proper forum for resolving such sensitive issues)